limistah/limistah.dev/content/posts/config-maps-k8s.md

 ### ConfigMaps

 [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) stand as an insecure secret storage in Kubernetes.
-To create one imparatively run:
+To create a `ConfigMap` imparatively run:

 ```bash
 # passing the key/value pair directly, this is not neat